Encoding Vs. Encryption: Explaining the Difference

 • URL Encoding: This is another type of encoding that encodes special characters in a website’s URL so that they are safely transmitted in the web space.

 • Hexadecimal Encoding: This encoding technique represents binary data in a hexadecimal (base 16) format.
-Therefore, it is commonly used for representing binary data in a more human-readable form and is often used for debugging and troubleshooting purposes.
+Therefore, it is commonly used to represent binary data in a more human-readable form and is often used for debugging and troubleshooting.

-• ROT13 Encoding: This is a simple form of encryption that involves rotating the letters of the alphabet by 13 places.
-It is not considered secure, but it is often used to obscure spoilers or other sensitive information.
+• ROT13 Encoding: This simple form of encryption involves rotating the alphabet’s letters by 13 places.
+It is not considered secure but often used to obscure spoilers or other sensitive information.

-• ASCII Armor: This is a technique used to encode data in a format that is resistant to corruption or tampering commonly used for encoding digital signatures and other cryptographic data.
+• ASCII Armor: This technique encodes data in a format that is resistant to corruption or tampering and is commonly used for encoding digital signatures and other cryptographic data.

-These are some examples of the types of encoding that are used in cybersecurity.
-Encoding is an important technique for protecting data, but it is not the same as encryption and does not provide the same level of security.
+These are some examples of the encoding types used in cybersecurity.
+Encoding is an essential technique for protecting data, but it is not the same as encryption and does not provide the same level of security.

 Now, let us take a closer look at encryption, something that one cannot think of the Internet without.
 This will help us understand encryption vs. encoding.